ChrisEssery/group-project/Portfolio/Background.md

 [6] Corbett A, Owen A, Hampshire A, Grahn J, Stenton R, Dajani S, Burns A, Howard R, Williams N, Williams G, Ballard C. The Effect of an Online Cognitive Training Package in Healthy Older Adults: An Online Randomized Controlled Trial.
 J Am Med Dir Assoc.
 2015 Nov 1;16(11):990-7. doi: 10.1016/j.jamda.2015.06.014.
 PMID: 26543007.

+[7] Tsai, Hsin-Yi Sandy et al. “Social Support and "Playing Around": An Examination of How Older Adults Acquire Digital Literacy With Tablet Computers.”
+Journal of applied gerontology : the official journal of the Southern Gerontological Society vol. 36,1 (2017): 29-55. doi:10.1177/0733464815609440

+[8] Gilster P. Digital literacy.
+New York: John Wiley; 1997.
+[Google Scholar]

+[9] Haederle M. Technology fear stops older adults from logging on: But scientists are breaking the computer block.
+AARP Bulletin.
+2011 Retrieved from http://www.aarp.org/technology/innovations/info-08-2011/elderly-fear-of-technology.3.html.
 ___